scalar-labs/scalar-terraform/examples/azure/README.md

 ## What is created
 * An Azure VPC with Resource Group
 * DNS Zone for internal host lookup
-* 3 Scalar DL instances with a load balancer (private)
+* 3 Scalar DL instances
-* 3 Cassandra instances with a load balancer (private)
+* 3 Cassandra instances
 * 1 Cassy instance
 * 1 Reaper instance
 * 3 Envoy instances with a network load balancer (public)